-- An individual is eligible for an ABLE account if their disability begins before age 26.
-Effective January 1, 2026, an individual whose disability began before age 46 can establish an ABLE account.
-If someone meets this age requirement and is also receiving benefits under SSI and/or SSDI, they are automatically eligible to establish an ABLE account. - If the beneficiary is not a recipient of SSI and/ or SSDI but still meets the age of onset disability requirement, they are eligible if they meet Social Security's definition and criteria regarding functional limitations and receive a letter of disability certification from a qualified healthcare provider, such as a licensed physician. - To establish an ABLE account, the beneficiary does not need to be younger than the eligibility age at the time the account is created.
+- An individual is eligible for an ABLE account if their disability onset date precedes their 26th birthday.
+Effective January 1, 2026, an individual whose disability began before the age of 46 is eligible to establish an ABLE account.
+If someone meets this age requirement and is also receiving benefits under SSI and/or SSDI, they are automatically eligible to establish an ABLE account. - If the beneficiary is not a recipient of SSI and/ or SSDI but still satisfies the disability onset date requirement, they are eligible if they meet Social Security's definition and criteria regarding functional limitations, and they receive a written disability certification from a qualified healthcare provider, such as a licensed physician. - The beneficiary of an ABLE account does not need to be younger than the eligibility age at the time the account is created.
 Rather, the eligibility age relates to the onset of the disability, even if the ABLE account is established years, or even decades, after the disability began.